 The Citi Diamond Preferred credit card has an online shopping portal called Citi Easy Deals where you can shop online for merchandise like home and kitchen items, shoes, clothes, handbags, watches, sports apparel, electronics, and more.

 Two years ago, I was using their online portal to find a gift for my husband.
 He loves listening to music but some of the Bluetooth headphone sets are super expensive.
-Since I didn’t want to spend $200 on headphones, I checked the portal and found another brand offered Bluetooth headphones for just $40.
+Since I didn’t want to spend $200 on a premium pair of headphones, I checked the portal and found another brand offered Bluetooth headphones for just $40.

 I did some research on the company and read some reviews before deciding to purchase the headphones through Citi’s shopping portal.
 I saved a lot of money on the purchase and it was a pretty easy process to order the item online.